What is Blockchain? What is it Used For?

 What are hybrid Blockchains?

-What are advantages of hybrid blockchains?
+What are advantages of hybrid DLTs?

 They are quite versatile and may be adapted to a broad range of applications since they allow for both public and private involvement in the network.
-Decentralised banking applications, safe and transparent supply chain networks, and other things can all be made with hybrid blockchains.
+Decentralised banking applications, safe and transparent supply chain networks, and other things can all be made with hybrid DLTs.

 How are blockchains created?